 Lewis’s love of alt rock began in the early 90’s with rock bands on the radio.
 He started buying tapes and “free” CDs from BMG.
 His friend Mark was a big influence, though, sharing MTV and his punk rock mix tapes.
 At the end of the decade, Lewis got into skateboarding and snowboarding about the same time he got a guitar and bass, so those scenes had an influence on his taste.
 MP3s and Napster opened a whole new world — he’d search for bands and get their bass tabs to learn.

 Lewis dreamed of working for a record label ever since playing in Half Dug in high school.
-He studied music business in college and listened to a lot of independent music — turn-of-the-century post-hardcore AKA emo –and his favorite labels were Deep Elm and Jade Tree.
-Jade Tree even offered Lewis an internship, but Delaware was out of reach.
-It was difficult to make connections in Minneapolis, but he found work at Copy Cats Digital Media and started Write to Remember in 2005.
+He studied music business in college and listened to a lot of independent music — turn-of-the-century post-hardcore AKA emo –and his favorite labels.
+Internships at these labels were out of reach and it was difficult to make connections in Minneapolis.
+He found work at Copy Cats Digital Media and started Write to Remember in 2005.

 HALF DUG was a trio of arty, emotional teens playing in a basement in rural Minnesota, struggling to navigate relationships and be understood.